nymtech/nym/documentation/dev-portal/src/events/hcpp23-serinko.md

 ## ircd

-[Dark.fi](htps://dark.fi) built a fully anymous and p2p instance of IRC chat called [ircd](https://darkrenaissance.github.io/darkfi/misc/ircd/ircd.html).
+[Dark.fi](htps://dark.fi) built a fully anonymous and p2p instance of IRC chat called [ircd](https://darkrenaissance.github.io/darkfi/misc/ircd/ircd.html).
 The team is just finishing their new instance of the program darkirc which we hope to see in production soon.

 ```admonish info
 It is highly recomended to install [dark.fi architecture](https://github.com/darkrenaissance/darkfi) prior to the workshop following the [documentation](https://darkrenaissance.github.io/darkfi/misc/ircd/ircd.html) so we have enough time for the network configuration.